chingu-voyages/v9-toucans-team-08/README.md

 ## Further thoughts:

 This is our first Chingu voyage and it was awesome!
-It gave us exposure to Agile methodology, remote team partnership, BootStrap, Image Creation, special CSS effects, etc. This project was built on lots of :coffee: :wink:
+It gave us exposure to Agile methodology, remote team collaboration, BootStrap, Image Creation, special CSS effects, etc. This project was built on lots of :coffee: :wink: